hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Vaporis comments that "regulations, while not without some effect, were not able to stem the irrepressible desire of the masses in Tokugawa Japan to travel" ( Vaporis 1994, 198).
 Because the examples of actions against pilgrimage appear to be to limit its negative economic effects, were the authorities really trying to stem the desire to travel?

 I would argue that allowing peasants to acquire permits more easily reveals their underlying motivation to stem pilgrimage that could harm a region's economy while promoting pilgrimage that could positively increase that economy.
 Indeed, Vaporis even observes some domains regulating pilgrimage by "setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( Vaporis 1994, 198).
 While he positions this as if it reflects the authorities' position against pilgrimage, I would argue that it shows their acceptance of it as they try to keep it within reasonable bounds.
 In contrast to the arguments above, pilgrimage overall had a positive economic impact the industry surrounding the tourism that came from it became important for many regions of Edo period Japan.
+In order to see that impact in perspective, a review of the factors that led to pilgrimage travel being commercialized. behind the rise of tourism.

 %%This paper seeks to answer the questions that Vaporis' research reveals but which are left largely unasked; why the bakufu and daimyo authorities were so permissive of pilgrimage if it was argued to be so disruptive to society and threatened the ruler's authority and damaging to the economy?
 If were are to assume that the authorities were positioned against travel, why do we observe such lenience towards it? %%